benoror/better-npm-run/README.md

 }
 ```

-_The `betterScripts` script definition can either be a string or sub-object with `command` and `env` attributes._
+_The `betterScripts` script definition can either be a string or sub-object with `command` and `env` attributes.
+Values defined in the `env` block will override previously set environment variables._

 # .env File

-If you have an `.env` file in your project root it will be loaded on every command
+If you have an `.env` file in your project root it will be loaded on every command.

 ```
 NODE_PATH=./:./lib